Black Hills town with bison country, granite lakes, and a better park-and-scenic-drive weekend than a Mount Rushmore-only plan

 The trip is better when one park or trail day owns the daylight

 Custer is not a place to smear your biggest priorities across every hour.
-Pick the signature day first, then let lakes, scenic drives, and town time do the cleanup work around it.
+Pick the main park day first, then let lakes, scenic drives, and town time carry the rest of the trip.

 Black Hills lodge setting near Custer State Park